ArinzeGit/Advice-Generator-App/README.md

 # Advice generator app

-A dynamic web application that fetches and displays random advice from an API upon button click, built using React and TypeScript.
-This project showcases my ability to integrate APIs and build interactive applications using React and TypeScript.
+A dynamic web application that fetches and displays random advice from an `API` upon button click, built using `React` and `TypeScript`.
+This project showcases my ability to integrate `APIs` and build interactive applications using `React` and `TypeScript`.
 It demonstrates skills in handling asynchronous data and creating a user-friendly experience.
 I got the design from the ['Advice generator app' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).

 ## Table of contents